rossmessing/retro-handheld-docs/docs/chd_on_mac.md

 ## Prerequisites

+- The ability to run commands in the `terminal` (it's usually in your Applications folder, in the Utilities subfolder).
+You can copy from these text boxes and paste into the terminal.
 - [Install Homebrew](https://brew.sh/) - Package manager for macOS
 - At the time of writing, this command will install homebrew:
 ```bash